zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * **homePageRelativeUrl**

     This parameter specifies the relative path to the homepage of your service.
 The path should start with `/`.
     If your service has no homepage, omit this parameter.
+The path is relative to the instanceBaseUrls.

     **Examples:**
     * `homePageRelativeUrl: /` The service has homepage with URL `${baseUrl}/`